huyhoan1109/Research/tools/prepare_datasets.md

-## Prepare datasets

-In our paper, we conduct experiments on three common-used datasets, including Ref-COCO, Ref-COCO+ and G-Ref.
+The config file use `datasets` as default dataset folder so make sure to create it.

-### 1. COCO 2014
+### 1. COCO 2014 (Prepare images)

 The data could be found at [here](https://cocodataset.org/#download).
 Please run the following commands to download.